"Yogaha chitta vritti nirodha chitta"

 What to expect?

-Yoga is shared through classes (currently online), workshops, retreats, and pop-up events in nature.
-Most sessions will embrace traditional aspects of Hatha Yoga practice including physical postures (Asana), breathing practices (Pranayama), cleansing techniques (Kriyas), and chanting (mantra), woven together with lightness and humour.
+Most sessions embrace traditional aspects of Hatha Yoga practice including physical postures (Asana), breathing practices (Pranayama), cleansing techniques (Kriyas), and chanting (mantra), woven together with lightness and humour.

-All are welcome, including those with no previous experience.
+All are welcome to Yoga classes, including those with no previous experience.
 It is recommended to wear comfortable clothing you can easily move in.

 Flexibility and Yoga: many people would like to try Yoga, but believe that they might not be flexible enough and feel too shy or embarrassed to go to class.
 Does this sounds familiar?